TengHu/ActionWeaver/docs/source/blogpost/langsmith.md

 }
 ```

 This configuration instructs the LLM to first execute the plan_tasks_and_solve action, followed by the summarize_info action to condense the results and present them directly to the user.
-For further details on function orchestration, refer to [ActionWeaver](https://github.com/TengHu/ActionWeaver?tab=readme-ov-file#orchestration-of-actions-experimental)
+For further details on function orchestration, refer to [here](https://github.com/TengHu/ActionWeaver?tab=readme-ov-file#orchestration-of-actions-experimental)

-A sketch implementation of the TaskPlanner class:
+A sketch implementation of the TaskPlanner class
 ```python
 class TaskPlanner:
     def __init__(self, llm, eh):